enzel-org/BestellDesk/README.md

 - MongoDB Atlas support
 - Auto-update functionality for the application
 - GUI available on both Windows and Linux
 - Built with Rust for performance and stability
+- <span style="color:gray">And of course, it's obviously powered by pure Vibecode Energy, because how else would it work?</span>

 ## Technical Overview